-Scriptures for Father’s day help us understand the impact of a father’s presence in a child’s life.
+Bible verses for Father’s Day help us understand the impact of a father’s presence in a child’s life.
 They also serve as a guide to men who desire to become godly fathers and husbands.

 The beauty of fatherhood is that it does not require blood relations for the role.
-When a man becomes the protector, leader, and role model to a child, then he deserves the honor to be called a father.
+When a man becomes the protector, leader, and role model to a child, then he deserves the honor of being called a father.

 Faith-Filled Content Delivered To Your Inbox